-Being in the correct gear at the right RPM helps the most especially when you are in traffic.
-Another mistake people often did while standing at the traffic signal is to keep revving the engine all the way to its redline before shifting gear keeping in mind this habit makes a huge difference in your fuel economy.
+Being in the correct gear at the right RPM helps the most, especially when you are in traffic.
+Another mistake people often make while standing at the traffic signal is to keep revving the engine all the way to its redline before shifting gear keeping in mind this habit makes a huge difference in your fuel economy.

 4. Unnecessary Weight

 Unnecessary weight makes your car more thirsty. you can eliminate anything pointless or extra from your vehicle in order to save weight.
 This obviously doesn’t imply that you should get rid of your extra/spare wheel and instruments.

 However, consistently make sure to clean your boot off anything superfluous while you travel.
 And keeping in mind that an additional extra/spare wheel is incredible when you travel, it isn’t really required while in the city.

 Turn off your AC where you can, which means if the weather is tolerable then you should turn off your AC because it consumes more energy and fuel to run.
 If the AC in your car comes with climate control then you can turn it off ‘Auto’ mode and keep it in a low blower mode to utilize less fuel.

 Too much acceleration expends too much fuel.
 Accelerate your car moderately and gently, this habit will save you fuel more proficiency.